cameronsamuels/comingsoon/README.md

 [**CSS "Coming Soon" landing page**](https://git.io/vh8we)

-<br>A "Coming Soon" landing page designed using CSS.
+A "Coming Soon" landing page designed using CSS.
 <br>Feel free to use this webpage for any of your products that are "coming soon".